-How about Professor X's cameo at the end of the movie?
+Professor X's cameo at the end of the movie.
 Let's just say that if the CGI technique to make Patrick Stewart look younger looks worse than the third movie (which predates Wolverine by three years), you're doing something wrong.

 Beginning of the End, a black-and-white fifties monster movie, had giant locusts invading Chicago.
 It was painfully obvious that it was really grasshoppers crawling over photographs of Chicago, because you could see that the perspective was wrong.
 Also, when they destroy the locusts by luring them into Lake Michigan to drown, we discover that Lake Michigan has a white porcelain bottom.

 When the locusts are attacking the photograph of Chicago, several of them walk off the buildings and begin crawling into the sky.

 The 1976 movie Logan's Run has some of the worst miniature work ever.
 The "domed city" looks like a tabletop diorama made by school children.

 All three Robocop films have had their climactic moments ruined by shoddy effects work:

 During the final minute of the original film, when Murphy shoots Dick Jones (causing him to fall out of a window), the top-down shot of Jones falling downwards out of the building to the street below is an obvious model miniature that has comically-large arms.
 It's much more noticeable than the rest of the effects for the film (which had some of the greatest practical effects ever used in a movie up to that point), precisely because of how shoddy it looks.